EricPascolo/CHECK/README.md

     check --check test1@x86

 For each architecture file it is allowed have different configurations, so in the **CHECKTEST** directory we can have for arch1 many configurations and it is possible define them through the symbol **"\_"**.
-In example above for the x512 architecture file we have two different memory configurations x512_mem1,x512_mem2; this mean that in master mode on the node descripetd by x512 **CHECK** launch both x512_mem1,x512_mem2 **CHECKTEST**s; if you want launch only x512_mem1 test on the nodes you must have an architecture file with the same name.
+In example above for the x512 architecture file we have two different memory configurations x512_mem1,x512_mem2; this means that in master mode on the node describe by x512 **CHECK** launch both x512_mem1,x512_mem2 **CHECKTEST**s; if you want to launch only x512_mem1 test on the nodes you must have an architecture file with the same name.

-In the test directory you can define **bin**,**in**,**out** and **tmp** directories and other but for the four cited before **CHECK** automatically generates and saves the path; if one of them is not used you can't generate.
+In the test directory you can define **bin**,**in**,**out** and **tmp** directories and other but for this four cited before **CHECK** automatically generates and saves the path; if one of them is not used you don't need to created.

 ### 2. Architecture